coderhammer/backhooks/README.md

 ## Contribute

 This is really, really early stage.
 Everything is subject to change.
 The best way to help me with that is just to communicate me in some way that you are interested in this.
-You can open an issue or join me on my completely empty Discord Server, I'll be happy to interact.
+You can open an issue or send a message in discussions, or just leave a star on the repo to tell me that I should continue to work on that, I'll be happy to interact!